-And it is not just me or experts who concur.
+Unfortunately, it is not just me, or the “experts”, who think the quality of Smeg’s appliances is sub-par.
 Customers who fell for the brand name and looks and brought home one of Smeg’s expensive gadgets have negative experiences with their appliances.
-Even their cheapest product like the $200 Tea Kettle has dissatisfied users who had to contend with chipping and broken parts, long boiling times and leaks.
+Even their cheapest product like the $200 kettle has dissatisfied users who had to contend with chipping and broken parts, long boiling times and leaks.

-Their beautiful blenders are met with similar reviews.
-One user opined that a cheap Hamilton Beach or Oster would do a much better job.
+Their beautiful blenders are also met with similar reviews.
+One user suggested that a cheap Hamilton Beach or Oster would do a much better job.

 There are plenty of other horror stories too like refrigerators not cooling well, to keep food fresh or breaking down within a year or two.
-One unlucky Smeg customer had her and her dad’s dishwasher catching fire.
+One unlucky Smeg customer had her, and her dad’s, dishwasher catch fire.

 There you have it.
-Smeg products look downright gorgeous but will inevitably cost you an arm and a leg.
+Smeg products look downright gorgeous but will inevitably cost you an arm and a leg… and maybe a few more limbs too.
 These appliances will not only pinch your pocket but their performance and durability remain inconsistent and lacking compared to other costlier as well as cheaper products.

 Would I choose Smeg or another brand?
 I’m not so sure.
 When it comes to the Smeg vs KitchenAid stand mixer, I know which one I would choose.